San Joaquin County, California: County government

-The Government of San Joaquin County is defined and authorized under the California Constitution and California law as a general law county.
+The Government of San Joaquin County is defined and authorized under the California Constitution and law as a general law county.
 Much of the government of California is in practice the responsibility of county governments, such as the Government of San Joaquin County.
 The County government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
 In addition the County serves as the local government for all unincorporated areas.
 Some chartered cities such as Stockton and Tracy provide their own municipal services such as police, public safety, libraries, parks and recreation, and zoning.
 Some other cities arrange to have the County provide some or all of these services on a contract basis.

 The County government is composed of the elected five-member four-year-term board of supervisors (BOS), which operates in a legislative, executive, and quasi-judicial capacity; several other elected offices including the Sheriff, District Attorney, and Assessor; and numerous county departments and entities under the supervision of the county administrator.

 As of February 2025, the supervisors are: